datacamp/courses-introduction-to-python/chapter2.md

 skills: 2
 ```

-In the video, Filip first discussed the syntax where you specify both where to begin and end the slice of your list:
+In the video, Hugo first discussed the syntax where you specify both where to begin and end the slice of your list:

 ```
 my_list[begin:end]